lingzhq/agentscope/examples/training/data_augment/README.md

-# [WIP] Training Math Agent with Data-Augment Strategies
+# Training Math Agent with Data-Augment Strategies

-This example demonstrates how to use **AgentScope-Tuner** to enhance a math problem-solving agent task.
-We will focus on leveraging **Data-Centric** features, such as the `difficulty_based` task selector, to improve data utility training efficiency.
+This example demonstrates how to use **AgentScope-Tuner** to enhance a math problem-solving agent.
+We will focus on leveraging **Data-Centric** features, such as the `difficulty_based` task selector, to improve data utility and training efficiency.

 ## Task Setting